LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 1. **Rich Messaging**: enhancing the conversational experience is crucial to helping brands handle an array of inquiries and actions over live chat.
 Beyond the regular text, LivePerson enables brands to set up the following [rich messaging](messaging-channels-rich-messaging-rich-messaging-overview.html) and [structured  content](messaging-channels-rich-messaging-rich-messaging-overview.html) capabilities:
    * Photo sharing (consumer to agent)
    * Structured content (cards, carousels, lists)
-2. **Add bots**:  Automate tasks by greeting consumers with a bot that can immediately answer questions, or route the conversations.
+2. **Add bots**:  automate tasks by greeting consumers with a bot that can immediately answer questions, or route the conversations.
 Learn how you can easily [create bots](getting-started-getting-started-with-bots.html).
-3. **Secure forms**: you can take payments or verify secure identities of customers using  PCI compliant [secure forms](security-regulations-secure-forms-secure-forms-for-chat-user-guide.html) within the conversation window.
+3. **Secure forms**: take payments or verify secure identities of customers using  PCI compliant [secure forms](security-regulations-secure-forms-secure-forms-for-chat-user-guide.html) within the conversation window.

 ## Step 4: Define the agent experience